-,,a partwas I didn’t know that my mother had already planned, with my granny, to take me to school as a backup plan if my dad would have not shown.
+Since my family wasn’t going to take me to school, even though I signed my national letter of intent, accepted my scholarship, and was packing my clothes to move, I reached out to my dad to see if he would be a part of this moment in my life.
+I was on edge considering he was missing in action for literally everything, but he was my only hope.
+At that point it was a done deal.
+My mind was made up and all I needed was my dad to finally follow through.
+I didn’t know that my mother had already planned, with my granny, to take me to school as a backup plan if my dad would have not shown.
 Honestly, I expected them to be my first plan instead of having to do what I did.
 But on the real, my dad pulled up and I’m pretty sure my heart lit up just as it did when I was a little girl.
 As he and I loaded up my belongings, I knew that it was time to begin a new journey.
 I was up to drive to my new destination.

 Before we started driving the stretch, we filled up on gas in the neighboring state as well as his wife wanted to use the bathroom.
 I was rolling on the highway for the next 8 hours, and we got food/ snacks from the gas stations that we stopped at.
 After that, my dad and his wife split the remainder of the ride.
 Once his wife took the wheel, it was pitch black.
 We were in the middle of nowhere but close to New Mexico.
 There was a car that was behind us that was trying to keep up with us, so she started speeding to attempt to get away, but they sped up to keep up with us.
 No matter what she did, they were following us.
 I was scared and then she ended up not seeing that the road curved and she slammed on the breaks and swerved.
 Instead of the car going around us they waited for us to start driving again.
 Like, who does that?
 There was nowhere to stop on this stretch because it was basically the middle of nowhere.
 Once we were out of the dead zone, we pulled over to stop at a gas station.
 The car following us ended up continuing to go but, it was creepy.
 After all of that, we arrived at the school early, so we went to Denny’s to eat.
 We still had a long time to go before it was time to check in.
 We slept in the car because dad and his wife didn’t want to pay for a hotel.